Understand (story)

+In June 2024, it was revealed the story is being adapted into a TV show with Gus Van Sant being attached to direct.

-Plot summary
+Plot

 The story follows a man who is given an experimental drug to heal brain damage caused by anoxia after he nearly drowns.
 The drug regenerates his damaged neurons and has the unintended side effect of exponentially improving his intellect and motor skills.
 As he gets smarter and smarter, he is pursued by several government agencies.
 Eventually he receives a message from another super-intelligent test subject and enters into conflict with him.

-Awards

-“Understand” was nominated for the 1992 Hugo Award for Best Novelette, and won the 1992 Asimov’s Reader Poll.